 A 2007 inductee of the Southern Nevada Sports Hall of Fame, Kunzer-Murphy in 2010 became the first woman to serve as Chairman of the Football Bowl Association.
 In summer 2011 she was honored as Las Vegas' Sportsperson of the Year as part of the annual "24-Hour Radiothon" staged by Lotus Broadcasting, which benefits The Caring Place, a local nonprofit organization dedicated to easing the journey of those affected by cancer.

-Kunzer-Murphy has been married to former UNLV coach and local high school teacher and coach Greg Murphy since 1990.
-She has one son, Stephen, who is married to Ginny Broffett and the couple is expecting the arrival of the newest little Rebel in late September.
+She has been married to former UNLV coach and local high school teacher and coach Greg Murphy since 1990.
+She has one son, Stephen, who is married to Ginny Broffett.
+The couple recently celebrated the birth of their first son, Jackson Thomas Kunzer, on Sept.
+1, 2014.